ravenironwing/zhara/readme.txt

 #Notes
 The word map is set with the north pole at the center and the south pole wrapped around it (because it is a sphere mapped to a flat surface).
 This allows you to travel around the world.
 Since north is towards the center there is a compass on the HUD minimap to show you which way north is.

 Npc animations were created using position_editor.py.
 This file is not needed to run the game.

+You can access the NPC creation tool by pressing Ctrl N at the title screen NPCs are automatically added to npc.py and can be added into new Tiled maps